tillitis/tillitis-key1/doc/system_description/software.md

 ## Firmware

+The purpose of the firmware is to bootstrap and measure an application.

-The device has 128 KB RAM.
+The TKey has 128 KB RAM.
 The current firmware loads the app at the upper 100 KB.
 The lower 28 KB is set up as stack for the app.
 A smaller app that wants continuous memory may want to relocate itself when starting.